symlex/di-microkernel/README.md

 [![Total Downloads](https://poser.pugx.org/lastzero/di-microkernel/downloads.svg)](https://packagist.org/packages/lastzero/di-microkernel)
 [![License](https://poser.pugx.org/lastzero/di-microkernel/license.svg)](https://packagist.org/packages/lastzero/di-microkernel)

-*Note: To see a complete framework based on the micro-kernel please go to https://github.com/lastzero/symlex*

 This library contains a micro-kernel for bootstrapping almost any PHP application, including Silex, Symfony Console and Lumen.
 The kernel itself is just about 400 lines of code to set a bunch of default parameters for your application and create a service container instance with that.
+To see a complete framework based on the micro-kernel please go to https://github.com/lastzero/symlex.

 YAML files located in `config/` configure the application and all of it's dependencies as a service.
 The filename matches the application's environment name (e.g. `config/console.yml`).
 The configuration can additionally be modified